plone/documentation/docs/backend/subscribers.md

 The DCWorkflow events are low-level events that can tell you a lot about the previous and current states.

-`Products.CMFCore.interfaces.IActionSucceededEvent` this is a higher level event that is more commonly used to react after a workflow action has completed.
+`Products.CMFCore.interfaces.IActionSucceededEvent` is a higher level event that is more commonly used to react after a workflow action has completed.

 ### Zope startup events

-`zope.processlifetime.IProcessStarting` is triggered after component registry has been loaded and Zope is starting up.
+`zope.processlifetime.IProcessStarting` is triggered after the component registry has been loaded and Zope is starting up.

 `zope.processlifetime.IDatabaseOpened` is triggered after the main ZODB database has been opened.

-(event-handlers)=
+(subscribers-event-handlers)=

-## Event Handlers
+## Event handlers

-*Adding custom event handlers for your type*
+This section describes how to add custom event handlers for your type.

-Zope (and so Plone) has a powerful event notification and subscriber subsystem.
+Plone has a powerful event notification and subscriber subsystem.
 Events notifications are already fired at several places.

 With custom subscribers to these events more dynamic functionality can be added.
 It is possible to react when something happens to objects of a specific type.